ssi-dk/CD-MRG-metabolomics_summerschool_2023/README.md

 Alternatively, you can download these files from [Google Drive](https://drive.google.com/drive/folders/19bY24agC-nqhbxIbIqSH4Z4m3ZmQZrX6?usp=drive_link).

+(For Winodws, its probably best to use 7-Zip for extracting: https://www.7-zip.org/)

 ## MS2LDA

 Results are available through the provided GNPS and MS2LDA.org links below.
 Briefly, the GNPS-MS2LDA links provide quick insights